 2. Prove your ability to repay through your credit history

 Being able to prove that you can repay your home loan is pretty much the biggest requirement you have to meet in order to get one.

-An institution doesn’t necessarily want to see your written budget, but they will want to take a look at your current living expenses and financial commitments.
+An institution doesn’t necessarily want to see your written budget, but they will definitely want to take a look at your current living expenses and financial commitments.

 Be prepared to disclose everything that involves, and will involve, your finances.
 This includes sources of income, savings, investments, expenses, any existing debts, and other financial commitments.